Computer Virus

 Protecting Your Email Inbox

 Computer worms often infect computers through email, like for example, through a phishing email.
-You can protect yourself from this by using Threat Monitor before the malware is on your computer.
-This works for companies, for example, with Spam Filter or Advanced Threat Protection against threats.
+You can protect yourself from this by identifying the threat before the malware is on your computer.
+This works for companies, for example, with Hornetsecurity Spam Filtering and Malware Protection or Advanced Threat Protection against threats.

 Case Law on Computer Viruses